Homeschool Organization Solutions

 Prepping for a new homeschool year?
 Check out 5 Easy Steps to Prep Your Homeschool Successfully.

-For our art caddy, we decided on the Thirty-One Littles Carry All Caddy.
-These caddies work perfect as a traveling art supply station.
+For our travel ready art bins, we chose a cute fabric caddy.
+These caddies work perfect as a traveling art supply station for your homeschool.
 Filling them colored pencils, crayons, makers, glue sticks, and more!

 The handle makes them a great option for carrying around from place to place when your kids do their work in different spaces – like my kids do.